RELATES TO: KRS 317A.090, 317B.020(3)(b), (c), (d), (f), (g), (i)

 (4) A student of esthetics shall have a minimum of 125 days of school attendance under instruction.

-Section 21.
+Section 20.
 A student shall be allowed thirty (30) minutes toward the middle of any eight (8) hour day for eating or taking a rest break.
-A student shall not be given credit for the one-half (1/2) hour break toward meeting the 1,800 hour requirement.
+A student shall not be given credit for the time of the break toward meeting the 1,800 hour requirement.

-Section 22.
-An informational copy of the statutes and administrative regulations of the Kentucky Board of Hairdressers and Cosmetologists shall be provided to each student enrolled in a school of cosmetology.
+Section 21.
+An informational copy of KRS Chapter 317A and 201 KAR Chapter 12 shall be provided to a student enrolled in a school of cosmetology.
 Copies may be obtained from the board's office.